Defining polymodes always starts with defining (or reusing) a hostmode and one or more innermodes.

 On some occasions the creation of polymode functions for parent objects has

 little or no sense.
-For example poly-latex-root-polymode
+For example poly-latex-root-polymode is a parent of the

-but having a dedicated poly-latex-mode
+poly-noweb-polymode but having a dedicated poly-latex-mode polymode has not

 much sense.
-For such cases PARENT
+For such cases PARENT argument of define-polymode can also be a

 configuration object.